Choose Language arrow_drop_down

 Anxiety UK Guidance

-The advice from Anxiety UK for anyone struggling with anxiety about Coronavirus is to limit the exposure to news sources covering the issue as this just serves to feed the fear.
-Also ensure you have some mental 'downtime' in your daily schedule.
+Anxiety UK provides a wealth of information with anyone struggling with anxiety.
+Ensure you have some mental 'downtime' in your daily schedule.
 See their website for more information.

 Mental Health and Well-being: Citizens Advice Bureau Guidance